kmahaley/developers-guide/Windows/Powershell/PowershellPromptSetup.md

             - windows terminal -> install using given command eg.`winget install JanDeDobbeleer.OhMyPosh` -> restart windows terminal
             - windows terminal -> run `oh-my-posh.exe` -> you will see colored prompt
         - Continue to follow onmyposh document -> Replace your existing prompt
+            - Locate `jandedobbeleer.omp.json`
-            - Locate `jandedobbeleer.omp.json` at `~\AppData\Local\Programs\oh-my-posh\themes\` OR
+                - at `~\AppData\Local\Programs\oh-my-posh\themes\` OR
                 - search using powershell `Get-ChildItem -Path C:\ -Filter jandedobbeleer.omp.json -Recurse -ErrorAction SilentlyContinue -Force`
+            - If you have existing ProfilePrompt saved Or you can use ProfilePrompt.json from this Git folder `ProfilePrompt.json`
+                - `code $profile`.
+If you don't have a profile create one.
+                - Later we will update profile.
+Check section **Powershell profile**
+            - If you want to create new profile
-            - Open explorer where `jandedobbeleer.omp.json` exists -> copy/paste -> rename  `PromptProfile.json`
+                - Open explorer where `jandedobbeleer.omp.json` exists -> copy/paste -> rename  `ProfilePrompt.json`
-            - Move file to friendly location
+                - Move file to friendly location.
+You can use this across devices
                 - Open file `code PromptProfile.json` -> edit `prompt` section -> Add or remove segments from json file `https://ohmyposh.dev/docs/az`
             - Open new powershell and see the changes

 ## Powershell icons